 IAP challenges the private sector to develop innovative products, services and business models that can contribute to the fight against poverty and climate change, with a specific focus on the inclusion and empowerment of women and youth.
-IAP supports innovative inclusive business models that are commercially sustainable and can benefit the low income population, in both rural and urban areas.
+IAP supports innovative inclusive business models that are commercially sustainable and can benefit the low-income population, in both rural and urban areas.
 IAP is funded by the Swedish International Development Cooperation Agency (SIDA) and managed by SNV in partnership BoP Inc. and Inclusive Business Sweden.

 The first IAP call for proposals was launched in March 2017 in four countries (Uganda, Zambia, Ethiopia and Cambodia) targeting innovative businesses ideas that were inclusive, commercially viable and scalable.
-The call received overwhelming response from the private sector, with over 1,051 companies submitting proposals.
+The call received an overwhelming response from the private sector, with over 1,051 companies submitting proposals.
 In Uganda, 380 proposals were submitted covering key project sectors such as Agriculture and Food Security, Energy, WASH and ICT.
 Among them, eight Ugandan companies were selected as beneficiaries of the grant.
 See below list of successful companies and related inclusive businesses:

 - Ento Africa Limited - Cricket production for nutritious foods

 - WANA Energy Solutions - PAYG LPG for cooking

 - Chap Chap Africa Limited - Scaling digital payments for inclusive socio-economic development

 - Sanitation Africa Limited - Inclusive and affordable toilets, sanitation and briquettes production